-Lab Objective: Facial recognition algorithms attempt to match a person's portrait to a database of many portraits.
+Lab Objective: A facial recognition algorithm attempts to match a person's portrait to a database of many portraits.
 Facial recognition is becoming increasingly important in security, law enforcement, artificial intelligence, and other areas.
 Though humans can easily match pictures to people, computers are beginning to surpass humans at facial recognition.
 In this lab, we implement a basic facial recognition system that relies on eigenvectors and the SVD to efficiently determine the difference between faces.